Wine Collecting

 Where serious cellars are concentrating in 2026

-The 2018 and 2019 vintages have been the most active recent purchase windows, with the 2020 vintage receiving very strong critical reception (Wine Spectator, Decanter, Wine Advocate all rating the vintage in the 95–98 range across the top properties).
+The 2018 and 2019 vintages have been the most active recent purchase windows, with the 2020 vintage receiving very strong critical reception (Wine Spectator, Decanter, and Wine Advocate all rating the vintage in the 95 to 98 range across the top properties).
 The 2022 vintage is generating early enthusiasm as the en primeur tastings work through the wider trade calendar.

 Bordeaux's sub-region story isn't a question of which commune to back.
-Serious Bordeaux cellars hold positions across all of them — Pauillac and Saint-Julien for structural Cabernet-driven depth, Saint-Estèphe for long-hold value, Margaux for aromatic complement, Pessac-Léognan for the white wines that no other Bordeaux commune produces at the same level, Saint-Émilion for the broader Right Bank style, Pomerol for the concentrated Merlot icons, Sauternes for the sweet position.
-The cellars built across all of them age into the deep, varied Bordeaux holdings that define serious wine collecting.
+Serious Bordeaux cellars hold positions across all of them: Pauillac and Saint-Julien for structural Cabernet-driven depth, Saint-Estèphe for long-hold value, Margaux for aromatic complement, Pessac-Léognan for the white wines that no other Bordeaux commune produces at the same level, Saint-Émilion for the broader Right Bank style, Pomerol for the concentrated Merlot icons, and Sauternes for the sweet position.

-The Bordeaux conversation in 2026 is broader than it was a decade ago, and the cellars that compound best are the ones treating the region as the layered, sub-region-driven category it actually is — not a single block of First Growths and Pomerol icons.
+The Bordeaux conversation in 2026 is broader than it was a decade ago, and the cellars that compound best are the ones treating the region as the layered, sub-region-driven category it actually is rather than a single block of First Growths and Pomerol icons.

 Stefanos Moschopoulos